Margot's early life

 That's not to say, though, that she plays it too safe: her on-point wardrobe choices for the Legend Of Tarzan have included a kimono-style Gucci dress, pyjama inspired separates and an embellished Miu Miu gown (which very nearly resulted in a wardrobe malfunction...)

-As the new face of Calvin Klein's Deep Euphoria fragrance (which arrives on shelves this autumn), Margot has recently turned to the label for a number of high profile red carpet events, including this year's Met Gala.
+As the face of Calvin Klein's Deep Euphoria fragrance, Margot has turned to the label for a number of high profile red carpet events, including the 2018 Met Gala.
 Along with Emma Watson and Lupita Nyong'o, the actress chose a white column dress with cut-out detailing from the brand.
 The sustainable design was made from organic silk as part of the Green Carpet Challenge.

 If you really fancy a case of style envy, you can cast your eyes over our edit of Margot's best looks in our style file.